infinnie/You-Dont-Know-CSS/README.md

 This book is intended to be open-access and community-contributed.
 Feel free to submit content requests, contents and demos in *issues*.

+The title of this book is inspired by [*You Don’t Know JS*](https://github.com/getify/You-Dont-Know-JS), written by @getify.

 ## Contents (planned)
 * Box model
     * Inline, line and block boxes